ppcontrib/WX-HWS/QUICK_START_GUIDE.md

 ﻿# Setup Guide

 This quick start guide assumes that you are already reasonably familiar with weeWX and that it is already installed on your computer along with a webserver, php and curl.
 For a light-touch webserver, Lighttpd is a good choice.
 A good guide for installing PHP 7.0 and Lighttpd on a RaspberryPi can be found at https://pimylifeup.com/raspberry-pi-lighttpd/

+IMPORTANT.
+After installing PHP please make sure you install all the PHP modules appropriate for your version of PHP.
+Failure to due so may mean that forecasts and current conditions fail to update.
+This is an example for PHP7.3 modules on a Debian based distribution: -

+	apt-get install php7.3-pear php7.3-curl php7.3-dev php7.3-gd php7.3-mbstring php7.3-zip php7.3-mysql php7.3-xml

 The weewx folder must reside in the root directory of your web server.
 This is the default location if you followed the weeWX install process (http://www.weewx.com/docs/debian.htm) on a Debian based operating system (Debian, Ubuntu, Raspbian etc).